akshan-main/akshan-main/README.md

-We (you and me) never had a prime because we're constantly evolving
+We never had a prime because we're constantly evolving